imos/imosh/doc/logging/CHECK.sh.md

+# CHECK
-# CHECK - checks if a command succeeds.
+CHECK -- checks if a command succeeds.

 CHECK fails with a fatal error if a command fails.